Home / Blog / Best Practices for Managing Multi-Cloud Environments

 For example, a multi-cloud strategy might include an Amazon Web Services (AWS) IaaS and Microsoft Azure PaaS deployment with different SaaS applications or developer products used in each.

-While cloud services providers have the same offerings, companies can choose options based on their unique needs.
+While cloud services providers have the same offerings, organizations can choose options based on their unique needs.
 Additionally, each cloud excels at something different.
-A company may not be able to meet business outcomes by only using a single provider.
+Business outcomes may not be achieved by only using one provider.

-For example, some key reasons that companies decide on a multi-cloud strategy include:
+For example, some key reasons companies decide on a multi-cloud strategy include:

-• Cost Optimization: Shifting from on-premises to public cloud can provide savings when considering business needs such as scalability, resilience, and license portability
+Shifting from on-premises to public cloud can provide savings for business needs such as scalability, resilience, and license portability.

-• Return on Investment (ROI): Choosing the right services from each provider enhances the overall value
+Business chooses the right services from each provider to enhance overall value.

-• Speed: Placing resources in public cloud enables organizations to execute against deployed services quickly
+Organization placing resources in the public cloud enables them to execute against deployed services quickly.

-• Maintenance: Sharing maintenance responsibilities with cloud services provider to reduce IT burdens
+Sharing maintenance responsibilities with cloud services providers reduces IT burdens.

-• Application or licensing affinity: Working with known applications like Microsoft databases or DevOps within AWS can drive decisions
+Working with known applications like Microsoft databases or DevOps within AWS can drive decisions.

 What Are the Security Challenges with a Multi-cloud Strategy?